cmvandrevala/more-than-equations/content/Computer Science/Labs/Now Where Did I Put That.md

 Update the functions to allow the caller to decide whether they want the search to be case-sensitive or not.
 There are a few ways to do this, but one easy way might be to allow the user to specify a flag as an argument that dictates whether the search is case-sensitive or case-insensitive.

 If the user does not specify an option for case-sensitivity, the default should be case-sensitive search, just like in the original program.

-Demonstrate that this add-on is working by exercising your functions in a driver file.

 ### (Two Credits) Starting Position